 Woodstock Elementary School

-- Woodstock Elementary School's student population of 295 students has declined by 11% over five school years.
+- Woodstock Elementary School's student population of 314 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-4|